Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Background and New Method

+where the integral symbol includes both integration over the continuous variable $\theta$ and summation over the discrete variables $s^n$.
+Then minimizing the KL divergence is equivalent to maximizing the ELBO over $q_{Z^n}$ since

+where the first term on the right hand side represents the true evidence, which is a constant with respect to $q_{Z^n}$.
+In the context of finite mixture models, $\m{L}(\widehat{q}_{Z^n})$, the ELBO evaluated at its maximizer, can serve as a surrogate for the model evidence, provided it retains some key characteristics.
+By definition, $\mathcal{L}(\widehat{q}_{Z^n})$ attains the same value for all $\widehat{q}_{Z^n} \in \widehat{\mathcal{Q}}_{Z^n}$.
+Therefore, the ELBO is well-defined and is not affected by the choice of a particular element from this set.
+Suppose we have a known upper bound $K_{\max}$ of the true component number $K^*$, and use $\widehat {\m L}_K = \m L_K(\widehat{q}_{Z^n})$ to denote the optimal ELBO value under the FMM with $K$ components, then our selected number of components $\widehat K$ via ELBO maximization is defined as

+In cases where multiple solutions minimize $\widehat{\m{L}}_K$, we define $\widehat{K}$ as the smallest such solution.
+However, our theorem in the next section ensures that, with high probability, the solution is unique.}

-Regarding the block MF approximation, the following theorem gives a necessary condition for $\widehat{q}_{Z^n}$ to be the maximizer of the ELBO, as stated in the Theorem 2.1 by \cite{beal2003variational}.
-This theorem provides a system of distributional equations determining $\widehat{q}_\theta(\theta)$ and $\widehat{q}_{S^n}(s^n)$, which plays an important role and will be repeatedly used in our proofs. \begin{theorem} Under the block MF approximation, the variational posterior $\widehat{q}_{Z^n} = \widehat{q}_{\theta}\otimes\widehat{q}_{S^n}$ satisfies
+Regarding the block MF approximation, the following theorem gives a necessary condition for $\widehat{q}_{Z^n}$ to be the maximizer of the ELBO, as stated in Theorem 2.1 by \cite{beal2003variational}.
+This theorem provides a system of distributional equations determining $\widehat{q}_\theta(\theta)$ and $\widehat{q}_{S^n}(s^n)$, which plays an important role and will be repeatedly used in our proofs. { We provide its proof in Appendix~\ref{proof of Thm1}.} \begin{theorem} Under the block MF approximation, the variational posterior $\widehat{q}_{Z^n} = \widehat{q}_{\theta}\otimes\widehat{q}_{S^n}$ satisfies

 where $\widehat C_r$ and $\widehat C_Q$ are the normalization constants. \end{theorem}